 |

-says that a leader can affect the performance, satisfaction, and
+The Path-Goal Theory of Robert House says that a leader can affect the performance, satisfaction, and motivation of a group by:

-offering rewards for achieving
+- Offering rewards for achieving

 performance goals,

-- clarifying paths towards these goals,
+- Clarifying paths towards these goals,

-- removing obstacles to performance.
+- Removing obstacles to performance.

 However, whether leadership behavior can do so effectively also depends